Welcome to the Social Ventures Foundation

 Economic rights for those disenfranchised by poverty because they were born poor.

-The End Poverty Innovation Challenge
+Innovation Challenge

-Accredited Social Entrepreneurship Training for Universities.
+Social Entrepreneurship Training for Universities.

 Fewer than 5% of Universities worldwide offer social entrepreneurship training.
 EPIC Teams trains post-secondary students in social entrepreneurship by engaging them in the local development of sustainable social venture solutions to local poverty reduction challenges.